 Confusion arises not because the concept is so narrow and tightly defined, but rather because it’s so broad and loosely defined.
 It can be hard to nail down the concept in your head when there are so many examples and possibilities in IoT.

 To help clarify, it’s important to understand the benefits of connecting things to the internet.
 Why would we even want to connect everything to the internet?

 When something is connected to the internet, that means that it can send information or receive information, or both.
 This ability to send and/or receive information makes things “smart."

 Let’s use smartphones again as an example.
 Right now you can listen to just about any song in the world, but it’s not because your phone actually has every song in the world stored on it.
 It’s because every song in the world is stored somewhere else, but your phone can send information (asking for that song) and then receive information (streaming that song on your phone).

-To be smart, a thing doesn’t need to have super storage or a supercomputer inside of it.
+To be smart, a thing doesn't need to have super storage or a super computer inside of it - it just needs access to it.
 All a thing has to do is connect to super storage or to a super computer.
 In the Internet of Things, all the things that are being connected to the internet can be put into three categories:

 And all three of these have enormous benefits that compound on each other.

 Sensors could be temperature sensors, motion sensors, moisture sensors, air quality sensors, light sensors, you name it.
 These sensors, along with a connection, allow us to automatically collect information from the environment which, in turn, allows us to make more intelligent decisions.